 The west coast waters of Canada and the US are biologically complex, productive areas and as such, there is a complex multitude of diverse fisheries for groundfish, pelagic and invertebrate species in the area of certification.
-These fisheries fall under a mix of Pacific Fishery Management Council and state management, depending upon the location of the fishery and the requirement for federal management.
+These fisheries fall under a mix of Pacific Fishery Management Council, U.S. federal and state management, U.S. Treaty Tribal management, and DFO management, depending upon the location of the fishery and the requirement for federal management.
 The MSC process considers other fisheries conducted in an area of a candidate fishery primarily to understand the complexity and interdependence of the various commercial and non-target species, the implications of the coinciding management activities and the potential for interactions between various fisheries.
 There is a multispecies groundfish trawl and longline fishery in the candidate fishery area.
 There is spatial and fishing season overlap in the area of certification between groundfish hook and line and trawl sectors.
-However, the mid-water trawl fishery essentially has no bottom contact.
+However, the midwater trawl fishery essentially has no bottom contact.

-Currently, there are MSC certifications on-going for salmon species in British Columbia and California, halibut by long line in the DFO Pacific Management area, pink shrimp in Oregon waters and albacore tuna in US west coast EEZ waters.
-There are also MSC certified halibut and sablefish fisheries by long line in Washington.
+Currently, there are MSC certifications on-going for salmon species in British Columbia and California, halibut by longline in the DFO Pacific Management area, and albacore tuna in US west coast EEZ waters.
+There are also MSC certified halibut and sablefish fisheries by longline in Washington, and certified pink shrimp fishery in Oregon waters.